 You can read about the restaurants I loved when I visited Gdańsk

 Explore castles and drink whisky in Edinburgh, Scotland

 Edinburgh is such a busy, thriving city with a great vibe, so it is easy to feel at home here.
 I felt so at home that I ended up moving to Edinburgh in 2018.

-There is so much to do in Edinburgh.
-Check out Edinburgh Castle, wander along The Royal Mile, and pop into the pub for a pint.
+There are so many things to do in Edinburgh– check out Edinburgh Castle, wander along The Royal Mile, and pop into the pub for a pint.

 Arthurs Seat is a great hike which offers spectacular views of the city.
 The Pentland Hills Regional Park is located a short bus ride away, so you can spend the day exploring the hills.

 If you want to explore outside the city Waverley train station is located directly in the centre, so it’s easy to explore the rest of Scotland.

 Relax on the beach and party till sunrise in Surfers Paradise, Australia

 I feel like it says it in the name, but Surfers Paradise really is paradise for beach lovers.